Adviknk/tamid-edu/README.md

 # tamid-edu
+TAMID projects including:
-TAMID projects including NBA application using apis and a machine learning program to predict trend in the California Housing Market
+NBA application in python using apis to get current data Machine learning program to predict trends in the California Housing Market